Born in 1970

 What does my future look like?
 I work as a photographer and want to use my images to help make people and their stories visible.
 I want to document projects and real life – whether for visual project documentation, reports or editorial articles.
 I am aware that my visual language requires empathy in order to photograph other people, and I approach this task with respect and care.

 Who benefits from my work as a documentary photographer?
-I support organisations, foundations, NGOs, editorial offices and cultural institutions in conveying their messages effectively through meaningful, authentic and lasting images.
+I support people, organisations, foundations, NGOs, editorial offices and cultural institutions in conveying their messages effectively through meaningful, authentic and lasting images.